 - Making breast-feeding the norm for parents - evidence shows that breast-feeding reduces the risk of excess weight in later life.

-- Delaying weaning until around six months of age, introducing children to healthy foods and controlling portion size.
+- Delaying weaning until around 6 months of age, introducing children to healthy foods and controlling portion size.

 - Encouraging an active lifestyle.